Award-winning XR interactive experience designed for mindful engagement

 Background

 In the fall of 2024, as part of my senior capstone project at UConn, I explored how extended reality (XR) could revolutionize mental health care.
 Inspired by VR’s immersive potential and the growing need for accessible wellness tools, I envisioned a platform blending calming environments with interactive mindfulness exercises.
-Thus, Oasis XR was born—a space where users could find solace and clarity amidst the chaos of daily life.
+Thus, Oasis XR was born.
+It serves as a space where users could find solace and clarity amidst the chaos of daily life.

 Challenge